The validity, reliability, and credibility of qualitative research are issues that are rarely raised in UX research discussions.

 What are internal and external validity errors?

-As we've already observed, Validity and Reliability are two different things that shouldn't be confused with each other.
+As we've already observed, validity and reliability are two distinct concepts that shouldn't be confused.

 Reliable research means that its results will be similar if we repeat it.
-Thanks to this, we will be sure that the result isn't coincidental.
+Thanks to this, we'll be sure that the result isn't coincidental.

 However, it's worth remembering that research with high reliability and low validity is research that perfectly measures, unfortunately, not what we would like it to measure.